sgraham/dyibicc/README.md

 I renamed it from chibicc to dyibicc to avoid confusion between the two.
 But the code still overwhelmingly follows Rui's model and style.

+Currently only supports Linux and Windows, and x64 only.

 Build and test on Linux with:

 ```
-$ make
+$ ./m r
-$ make test
+$ ./m r test
 ```

 or on Windows (from a VS x64 cmd):

 ```
-> make
+> m r
-> make test
+> m r test
 ```

-Currently only supports Linux or Windows, and x64 only.
+`r` means Release, and can also be `d` for Debug or `a` for ASAN.

+For example, using `m a test -j1` would run the tests under an ASAN build, one at a time (the extra args `-j1` are passed to the sub-ninja invocation).